Skip to content

 It is your responsibility to ensure your rent is paid on time.
 We have several ways you can pay your rent.
 The easiest way is to pay your rent online.
 If you’re struggling to pay your rent, please contact us as soon as possible on 0116 454 1007 or email [email protected].

 Find out more about the payment of rent and contact details.
-Financial advice and support can also be found at Better Off Leicester.
+Advice and support can also be found on our cost of living support page.

 How we spend money